Specify Download and Installation

 Specify Mobile WorkBench

-(For portable and batch data entry, download package is a zipped directory, download, uncompress and move to a working directory or USB flash memory drive.
-Do not overwrite any previous Mobile WorkBench installation or WorkBench data will be lost.
-We have a known bug with running the Mobile WorkBench on Windows 7, a workaround is to run the MWB in Compatibility Mode which can be started by right-clicking on the MWB exe file in Windows 7 and choosing: "Troubleshoot Compatibility" and then "Try Recommended Settings".)
+The Mobile WorkBench is a standalone application designed to be used with laptop computers for portable, batch data entry.
+Mobile WorkBench records can be exported and then uploaded into Specify databases.
+The installation package is a zipped directory.
+Download, uncompress and move it to a file directory for data, or install it on a USB flash memory drive.
+There is a bug with running the Mobile WorkBench on Windows 7.
+A workaround is to run the MWB in Compatibility Mode which can be started by right-clicking on the MWB exe file in Windows 7 and choosing: "Troubleshoot Compatibility" and then "Try Recommended Settings".